-The calculated emissions for your home are 43 kg CO2/m/yr.
+The calculated emissions for your home are 38 kg CO2/m/yr.

 The average Scottish household produces about 6 tonnes of carbon dioxide every year.
-Based on this assessment, heating and lighting this home currently produces approximately 2.7 tonnes of carbon dioxide every year.
-You could reduce emissions by switching to renewable energy sources.
+Based on this assessment, heating and lighting this home currently produces approximately 2.8 tonnes of carbon dioxide every year.
+Adopting recommendations in this report can reduce emissions and protect the environment.
+If you were to install all of these recommendations this could reduce emissions by 0.2 tonnes per year.
+You could reduce emissions even more by switching to renewable energy sources.